First post, by Joseph_Joestar

-- Samsung SyncMaster 795MB 17" CRT monitor
+Samsung SyncMaster 795MB 17" CRT monitor

 I built this rig from scratch as a side project, using parts that I have acquired here and there.
 Amusingly, the finished system ended up resembling the first PC that I ever owned, although slightly upgraded.
-Anyhow, the intended purpose of this machine is to play DOS games released between 1990 and 1997 at the correct speeds with the help of slowdown utilities.
+The intended purpose of this machine is to play DOS games released between 1990 and 1997 at the correct speeds with the help of slowdown utilities.
 It can also run some of the early Win9x Glide games which work best on a Voodoo1.
 Lastly, I may occasionally play a few less demanding Win9x titles like Fallout 1 and Diablo 1 on this rig as well.

 This Pentium MMX 166 CPU has enough power to comfortably run most DOS games.
-The only exceptions are late 3D SVGA titles like Quake and Tomb Raider, but that's ok since I can run them in 3D accelerated mode thanks to the Voodoo card.
+It does struggle with running late 3D SVGA titles like Quake and Tomb Raider using software rendering, but that's ok since I can run them in 3D accelerated mode thanks to the Voodoo card.
 I have a different, much more powerful system which can properly handle software rendering in those titles.